gabrieltarzia/Teste-WBC/README.md

 É necessario acesso a internet no aparelho para carregar as imagens.

-Debug feito em um Samsung Galazy A10
+Debug feito em um Samsung Galaxy A10

 ### Execução do projeto